Serapieum-of-alex/pyramids/docs/dataset.rst

 convert_longitude
 -----------------
-- some files (espicially netcdf files) uses longitude values from 0 degrees to 360 degrees, instead of the usual, GIS-standard, arrangement of -180 degrees to 180 degrees for longitude centered on the Prime Meridian, and -90 degrees to 90 degrees for latitude centered on the Equator. the `convert_longitude` method corrects such behavior.
+- some files (especially netcdf files) uses longitude values from 0 degrees to 360 degrees, instead of the usual, GIS-standard, arrangement of -180 degrees to 180 degrees for longitude centered on the Prime Meridian, and -90 degrees to 90 degrees for latitude centered on the Equator. the `convert_longitude` method corrects such behavior.